petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ### Winner Declared

-Once your A/B test finishes successfully, a winner is declared (i.e. the variant or the control).
+Once your A/B test finishes successfully, a winner is declared (i.e. the variant or the control won).
 From here, you can perform these actions:

 * Publish the winner as your default experience.
 * Delete the test without publishing any changes.